crewstyle/OlympusZeus/README.md

     )

 Adding a `text`
 NOTA: you can define the maxlength optional attribute.
+You can use `email`, `search` or `url` type to use the new HTML5 inputs.

     array(
         'type' => 'text',